 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

-This marriage of two Rhône grape varieties from the Minervois-Saint-Chinian border is now a firm member favourite.
-Fresh, round, full-flavoured and moreishly fruity Languedoc white.
+This marriage of two Rhône grape varieties from the Minervois-Saint-Chinian border in the Languedoc, is now a firm member favourite.
+Fresh, round, full-flavoured and moreishly fruity.

 - White Wine